 Then move onto bounce - with the more, the better for most golfers.
 Be careful if you play in hard ground conditions as the tipping point into too much bounce is lower than other, softer courses.

 Then finally onto grind.
 Only for the best players who want to manipulate shots around the green.

-You can browse our great range of new and used wedges here.
+You can browse our great range of new and second-hand wedges here.

 Just when we’d got our heads around bounce on wedges, what it does, and how much we need, the manufacturers have thrown another variable into the mix.
 Grind.
 Like bounce angles before figuring out which grind is right for you can be extremely tough.